 Today, the Pilanesberg Game Reserve accommodates almost every mammal of southern Africa, including the big five.
 So called because they are the 5 most dangerous game animals.
 It is not an area where these animals would occur naturally, but so far it is a success.
 The Bird life diversity is excellent, with over 360 species having been recorded.
 Our tour to Pilanesberg offers some excellent game viewing opportunities.
 South Africa's national animal the Springbuck can also be viewed in Pilanesberg.
 You will not find any Springbuck in Kruger national park.
 One aspect that makes this area around Pilanesberg unique is due to the fact that it is a malaria free area.
 Being malaria free gives visitors the chance to do the Pilanesberg safari on short notice, as they do not need to get prescribed malaria medication that needs to be taken some time before entering a malaria area.
 Plans are under way to create a heritage park.
 The Heritage Park will be a major area where Pilanesberg and Madikwe will be joined together by filling up the space between them to form another super-large big five game and nature park comparable to the best in the world!
 A recent study has shown that Pilanesberg has jumped to the number one spot of the most public game reserve in South Africa after being second to Kruger National Park for many years.
 This is because of the close location to Johannesburg as well as the fact that it is malaria free.

-Pilanesberg Tour/Safari depart at 06:00 from your location of choice.
+Pilanesberg Safari experience / Tour depart at 06:00am from your location of choice.
 This could be either Pretoria, Johannesburg, OR Tambo airport or anywhere from the West Rand area.
-We prefer such an early start to the tour, as the chances are much better to view unforgetable sightings when it is early in the morning and the surrounding temperature still cool.
-You will be travelling in an airconditioned vehicle, with the necessary road transport permit required by law.
+It will be no problem to pick you up for the safari from any hotel, guest house or air b&b of your choice.
+Whem contacting us, please specify your pick up details.
+Also it is advisable to ask the hotel to pack you a breakfast pack as the restaurants does not always serve breakfast so early.
+We prefer such an early start to the Pilanesberg Safari, as the chances are much better to view unforgettable sightings when it is early in the morning and the surrounding temperature still cool.
+You will be travelling in an air conditioned vehicle, with the necessary road transport permit required by law.
 Departure from Pilanesberg back to your destination will be anywhere between 15:00 to 16:00.
-Vehicle, Transport to Pilanesberg game park and back to you destination, refreshments on vehicle, guide and lunch is included in this tour price.
-Our Pilanesberg safaris are a favourite among clients wanting to see animals as well as great sightseeing opportunities.
+Vehicle, Transport to Pilanesberg game park and back to you destination, refreshments on vehicle, guide and lunch at Bakubung Lodge is included in this tour price.
+Our day Pilanesberg safaris are a favourite among clients wanting to see animals as well as great sightseeing opportunities.
+The Pilanesberg Safari is suitable for everyone.
 Please do not forget your cameras, sunglasses and suncreen!